 Types of Dentures

-Partial dentures are used when you have lost most or all your natural tooth structure, but still have some tooth left on the jawbone.
+There are two types of dentures: full and partial.
+Full dentures are designed to replace all the teeth on either the upper or lower jaw.
+Partial dentures, the other hand, are used when you have lost most or all your natural tooth structure but still have some teeth left.
 Partial dentures can replace one or even several missing teeth in your mouth.
-There are two types of partial metal frameworks available for this treatment: conventional and immediate.

 Adjusting to Dentures